Nature’s Way Orchard Fruits Review: Pros and Cons, Ingredients List and the 3 Best Fruit Supplement Alternatives

 In proprietary formulas like this, ingredients are listed by amount added.
 So the first few fruits in the list are the ones worth focusing on here.

 Plum, orange, strawberry, blueberry, apple and pomegranate powder are likely to be the main ingredients by weight in Nature’s Way Orchard Fruits.
-Don’t expect there to be much cranberry, pineapple, acai or raspberry in these fruit pills as they are listed last on the label.
+Don’t expect there to be much cranberry, pineapple, acai or raspberry in these fruit vitamins as they are listed last on the label.

 - Plums are a good source of a wide range of vitamins and minerals, particularly vitamin C, K and copper, they also improve iron absorption.
 Strawberries contain many nutrients beneficial for your skin, reducing joint pain and protecting your circulatory system.